rapid7/insightconnect-plugins/carbon_black_cloud/help.md

 # Key Features

-Identify key features of plugin.
+* Get device information

 # Requirements

-* Example: Requires an API Key from the product
+* API Key
-* Example: API must be enabled on the Settings page in the product's user interface
+* API Secret
+* Base URL

 # Documentation
 ## Setup

+For information on how to get the API Key, API Secret, and your base URL please see the [Carbon Black Authentication](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/) documentation.

 The connection configuration accepts the following parameters: